nixnmtm/Puzzle_Scanning/README.md

 5. GET MES data from device_info API and compare with HWInfo data.
 6. POST notifications to notifications API.
 7. POST compared response/log to deviceScan API.
+8. Check if all macs passed the scan, then result is "Pass" and send to Pair API.

 ### **Dependencies:**